mattermost/docs/source/messaging/welcome-to-mattermost-channels.rst

 - Markdown and code syntax highlighting.
 - Persistent communication history.

-Feel free to view our `Mattermost demo video  <https://www.youtube.com/watch?v=FuDvrkrqRzg>`__ and browse through our `channel documentation <https://docs.mattermost.com/guides/messaging.html>`__ for more information on how to use Mattermost Channels!
+Take a look at the `Mattermost demo video  <https://www.youtube.com/watch?v=FuDvrkrqRzg>`__ and browse through our `channel documentation <https://docs.mattermost.com/guides/messaging.html>`__ for more information on how to use Mattermost Channels!